-Re-opening your business - is your water ready?
+Re-opening of your business - is your water supply ready?

-During the coronavirus outbreak, many businesses and domestic properties have had to temporarily close or significantly reduce their normal activities due to government restrictions.
-This could mean that the water has been sitting in your internal plumbing system for a number of weeks.
+During certain times of the year, many businesses, and domestic properties temporarily close or significantly reduce their normal activities.
+This may result in the water sitting in the internal plumbing system for a number of weeks.